gmbh-micro/gmbh-dashboard/README.md

 ### To Run

-Install dependencies with  `pip install -r requirements` And then from this directroy run `./scripts/startServer.sh`
+Install dependencies with  `pip install -r requirements.txt` And then from this directroy run `./scripts/startServer.sh`

 The dashboard, by default, will be started at: http://0.0.0.0:5001